exzz/netatmo-api-go/README.md

 ```
 ## Tips
-- Only GetDeviceCollection() method actually do an API call and refresh all data at once
+- Only Read() method actually do an API call and refresh all data at once
 - Main station is handle as a module, it means that Modules() method returns list of additional modules and station itself.